 Before course start you will need to decide whether you wish to propose your own topic or select a topic from a list of suggested topics put forward by OU academic staff.
 Please note that the OU staff topics may not be available in every subject area.

 It is important to note that in the case of the MSc in Environmental Decision Making, MSc in Environmental Management, MSc in Systems Thinking in Practice and the MSc in Technology Management there are two routes to your MSc.
-If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit course lasting 6 months.
+If you prefer a more business-oriented MSc, you should consider taking The MSc professional project (T847), a 30-credit course lasting six months, instead of this course.
 Both project courses offer a rigorous approach to solving complex real world problems and enable you to gain essential skills for undertaking research in your own organisation or wider contexts.
-T847’s study is of reduced scope in comparison with T802, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
-T802's longer study allows more depth and develops your academic research skills further.
+T847’s study is of reduced scope in comparison with this course, with the necessary constraints this implies, but does offer the flexibility to complete your qualification with a further 30-credit module.
+This course's longer study allows more depth and develops your academic research skills further.